-- 14.1 To appeal, the employee will notify the Clerk to the Trust Board in writing that they wish to appeal the decision within 10 working days of receipt of the letter confirming the decision.
-The employee is required to set out the grounds of their appeal. - 14.2 The appeal will be heard by a relevant committee of the Trust Board.
+- 14.1 All staff whose employment is being terminated on grounds of redundancy will have a right to appeal against the decision.
+An appeal can be made based on the following grounds: - that the reason for dismissal was not redundancy - that the selection for redundancy was unfair (i.e. the criteria were unfair or were applied unfairly) - that the process followed was unfair - 14.2 To appeal, the employee will notify the Chair of the Trust Board in writing that they wish to appeal the decision within 10 working days of receipt of the letter confirming the decision.
+The employee is required to set out the grounds of their appeal.

+14.3 The appeal will be heard by a relevant committee of the Trust Board.